-I know many of you are starting to worry about the financial aid process, so I will be sending out a series of emails over the month of September to help reduce stress and answer your questions!
+I know many of you are starting to worry about the financial aid process, so I will be sending out a series of emails to help reduce stress and answer your questions!

 FAFSA & CSS PROFILE: WHAT ARE THESE FORMS?

 It is not often that you need to file a FAFSA to be considered for merit-aid scholarships

 The FAFSA is required at all colleges for the student to be considered for needs-based financial aid:

 You may also file the FAFSA to be considered for federal unsubsidized student loans (not necessary to prove financial need to take out those loans)

 The government pays the interest while the student is in school and for a period of 6 months after graduation

 Limited to no more than $3,500 in year 1, $4,500 in year 2, and $5,500 in years 3 and 4 (but your college will determine whether you can borrow that amount as a subsidized loan or not)

 Amount you can borrow set by the college in your aid package (but no more than $5,500 in year 1, $6,500 in year 2, and $7,500 in years 3 and 4 total (including subsidized loan amounts too)